frascu/immich-scan-library/README.md

-# Script for API Login and Scan Initiation
+# API Login and Scan Initiation Script

-This script performs a login request and initiates a scan using a provided API.
+This script performs API login, retrieves a list of libraries with non-empty `importPaths`, and initiates a scan for each valid library.

 ## Usage